 - John H. and Karolyn M. Hendrix – assisted in successful defense of taxpayer in case regarding tax effect of gift of corporate stock made by way of dollar-based defined value formula – Hendrix v.
 Comm’r, 101 T.C.M.
 (CCH) 1642 (2011);

-- Tom and Kim Holman – successful defense of taxpayers in gift tax case involving IRS assertion of step transaction/indirect gift – Holman v.
+- Tom and Kim Holman – successful defense of taxpayers in gift tax case where IRS attempted to assert step transaction/indirect gift theory – Holman v.
 Comm'r, 130 T.C.
 170 (2008);

 - Baine P. and Mildred Kerr – assisted in successful defense of taxpayers in Fifth Circuit appeal of case of first impression where IRS attempted to apply I.R.C. § 2074(b) in valuing interest in family limited partnership for gift tax purposes (Kerr v.
 Comm’r, 292 F.3d 490 (5th Cir.
 2002)).

-- In matters regarding increased estate tax asserted by Internal Revenue Service:
+- In published matters regarding increased estate tax asserted by Internal Revenue Service:

-- Estate of Jimmie T. Drewry – assisted in successful representation against IRS assertion of $30 million estate tax deficiency in Tax Court case involving recognition of private annuities and value of interests in family limited partnership owning broadcast properties (T.C.
+- Estate of Jimmie T. Drewry – successful representation of estate against IRS assertion of $30 million estate tax deficiency in Tax Court case involving recognition of private annuities and value of interests in family limited partnership owning broadcast properties (T.C.
 Docket No. 10328-00);

-- Estates of Eugene and Allene R. Stone – successful defense of estate against IRS in Tax Court cases where IRS sought to apply I.R.C. § 2036 to ignore the existence of five family limited partnerships – Estate of Stone, et al. v.
+- Estates of Eugene and Allene R. Stone – successful defense of estate where IRS sought to apply I.R.C. § 2036 to ignore existence of five family limited partnerships – Estate of Stone, et al. v.
 Comm'r, 86 T.C.M.
 (CCH) 551 (2003);

 - Estate of Beatrice Dunn – successful Fifth Circuit appeal and reversal of Tax Court decision regarding valuation of closely held corporation – Estate of Dunn v.
 Comm'r, 301 F.3d 339 (5th Cir.
 2002);